 For the surgical component, the appropriately qualified specialists are oral & maxillofacial surgeons, oral surgeons and periodontists – all Dental Board registered specialists.
 And when it comes to the crown, the appropriately qualified specialist is called a prosthodontist.
 Beware of titles such as implant surgeon, implantologist, or implant dentist; clinicians using these terms don’t necessarily have any more qualifications than your local general dentist.

-To offset the relatively high price of teeth implants, a Medicare rebate is available if you choose to see an oral & maxillofacial surgeon.
+To offset the relatively high price of dental implants, a Medicare rebate is available if you choose to see an oral & maxillofacial surgeon.

-When comparing the price of dental implants quoted by different practitioners, do make certain of the registration level of the practitioners; specialists incur a higher teeth implants cost than general dentists, particularly when handling a more complicated case.
+When comparing the price of dental implants quoted by different practitioners, do check the registration level of the practitioners; specialists incur a higher dental implants cost to general dentists, particularly when handling more involved cases.